 Am I required to have short-term health insurance?

-No. You are not required to have short-term health insurance, but it is highly recommended.
+No. You are not required to have short-term health insurance, but it is highly recommended if you don't have healthcare coverage.
 Having short-term coverage can help you to save money in the long term if any emergency expenses occur.
-Short-term health insurance does not meet the MEC under the ACA, and you will, therefore, be required to pay the ACA tax penalty.
+Short-term health insurance does not meet the MEC under the ACA, and you will be required to pay the ACA tax penalty.

 Knowing the ins and outs of short-term health insurance can save you hundreds of dollars if you run into any unexpected medical expenses in between long-term coverage.
 Texas has unique short-term coverage options that you can purchase as insurance.